Christmas, a truly magical time of year. What’s not to love? Good food, good friends, quality family time, and presents… so many presents.

 Bad Santa (2003)

-If the manufactured Christmas cheer and manipulative seasonal appeal to hearts, minds, and wallets is wearing you down, there’s only one heavy drinking, philandering, pant-pissing Santa Claus fit for your holiday cynicism.
+If the manufactured Christmas cheer and manipulative seasonal appeal to hearts, minds, and wallets are wearing you down, there’s only one heavy drinking, philandering, pant-pissing Santa Claus fit for your holiday cynicism.

 Billy Bob Thornton’s Willie T. Stokes is a man defined by his problems.
 Unapologetically low — as in rock bottom — on holiday spirit, his depravity and utter contempt for time-honored holiday traditions renders him the ultimate Christmas antihero.